Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingale structure of entropic functionals

 \section{Martingale structure of entropic functionals}

 In this Section, we identify martingales with respect to a physical stochastic process $X_t$ that play an important role in stochastic thermodynamics.
 The martingales that we identify are exponentials of specific examples of $\Sigma$-stochastic entropic and $\Lambda-$stochastic entropic functionals, as introduced in Sec.~\ref{sec:6p1}, multiplied by minus one.
-Note that in general the exponentiated negative $\Sigma$-stochastic entropic and $\Lambda-$stochastic entropic functionals are not martingales.

-For simplicity, we consider in the proofs of this section that time is discrete, so that $t \in \mathbb{N}$.
+For simplicity, we consider in the proofs of this section that time is discrete, so that~$t \in \mathbb{N}$.
 In this case, $\mP(X_{[0,t]})$ and $\mQ^{(t)}(X_{[0,t]})$ are normalised path probabilities.
 Nevertheless, the results obtained below are also valid for the continuous-time setup, which is the usual setup of stochastic thermodynamics.